ikolton/ML-BallCollector/README.md

 }
 ```

-which sums in total to the space of 12 observations.
+which sums in total to the space of 12 observations (since some variables are vectors).

 After analysing the observations model returns actions - 2 floats which are applied to rotate the Agent and move it forward and backward.